LMS Stanier Class 5 4-6-0 5110: Fifteen Guinea Special

 The locomotive was one of three members of the class to haul the Fifteen Guinea Special, British Rail's last steam-hauled passenger train, on 11 August 1968.
 It took the first leg from Liverpool Lime Street to Manchester Victoria at the beginning of the tour before running from Manchester Victoria to Liverpool Lime Street with the returning train at the end of the day's tour.
 This locomotive was used in place of sister engine 45305, which had been selected for this duty, but had been failed with a collapsed firebox brick arch the night before the run, and had been withdrawn prematurely as a result.

 Use in preservation

 After hauling the Fifteen Guinea Special, 45110 was purchased straight from service for preservation by David Porter of the "Flairavia Flying Club" at Biggin Hill Airport.
-It moved temporarily to the former Ashford shed where it was named RAF Biggin Hall, and then to the Severn Valley Railway (SVR) in 1970; it was subsequently bought by the SVR in 1974, and has since been based at the line's locomotive depots at Bridgnorth and Bewdley.
+It moved temporarily to the former Ashford shed where it was named RAF Biggin Hill, and then to the Severn Valley Railway (SVR) in 1970; it was subsequently bought by the SVR in 1974, and has since been based at the line's locomotive depots at Bridgnorth and Bewdley.

 Between 1994 and 1998, when the engine itself was undergoing a major overhaul at Bridgnorth, 45110's tender was used behind LMS Stanier Mogul 42968 (then in LMS livery as 2968), whilst its own Fowler tender had a twisted frame problem ironed out.

+Following a return to service on 11 August 1998, the engine was main line registered and hauled many main line steam specials on the national rail network including "Steam on the Met" trains.
+However, in 2000 while working a three-day railtour running from Saturday 27 to Monday 29 May "The Laird of Stranraer" the engine suffered a series of mechanical problems.
+While working Day 1 of the tour from Crewe to Glasgow Central while double heading with sister 45157 The Glasgow Highlander (45407 in disguise), the engine suffered a hotbox on its tender at Carnforth and needed to borrow the tender of 48151.
+The engine suffered leaking tubes on Day 2 so had to be repaired while 45157 worked the train alone from Glasgow Central to Stranraer.
+After repairs the engine double headed with 45157 on Day 3 for the journey back to Crewe from Glasgow, but was failed in Lockerbie with leaking tubes.